 More than 10% means a noteworthy number of animals have pant scores above 2.

-You will still need to select the Pant Score Trigger before selecting Create.
+You will still need to select the Pant Score Trigger before selecting Save Observation.

 -